usfca-cs-tools/summary-enhancer/README.md

 # Summary Enhancer

 Summary Enhancer is a tool for enhancing and improving text summaries from transcriptions using LLMs.
 It finds key concepts and appends a list of potentially relevant links at the end of the summary.
+The final output is in markdown format.

 ## Overview